yearn/yearn-devdocs/docs/resources/deprecated/ytrade.md

 ---
-description: Not recommended for retail use
+Status: Not recommended for retail use
 ---

 # yTrade